County continues to draw big crowds for drive-thru coronavirus vaccinations - Salisbury Post

 “The people of North Carolina deserve a vaccination program that leads the nation in speed, scope and effectiveness of distribution,” said Carl S. Armato, president and chief executive officer of Novant Health.
 “We appreciate the state’s support and are eager to activate our plan to immediately, and significantly, increase vaccination rates in North Carolina.”

 In another announcement on Thursday, the N.C.
 Department of Health and Human Services said vaccine providers could expand the age range of people who can be vaccinated to those 65 years and older — 10 years below the current range.
-It was not immediately clear whether Rowan County planned to move forward with the lower age range.
+Rowan Public Health Director Nina Oliver said the county would adopt those rules for future drive-thru vaccination events.

 People with questions about the coronavirus or vaccines, can contact the Rowan County Health Department by emailing questions to COVID-19@rowancountync.gov or calling 980-432-1800.
 Those who call the phone number can select option No. 1 for vaccine information.